-The Bulls take Wendell Carter Jr. with the seventh overall pick in the NBA Draft
+The Bulls take Wendell Carter Jr., Chandler Hutchison in the first round of the NBA Draft

 Would they go with a versatile forward or perhaps a point guard?
 Perhaps they try to trade up in an attempt to get a better impact player for the franchise.
 In a draft with a number of questions outside of the first pick, the Bulls were certainly one of the variables in the selection process.

-But in the end the Bulls stayed with their 7th pick, selecting forward Wendell Carter Jr out of Duke with their first selection in the first round.
+But in the end the Bulls stayed with their picks, selecting forward Wendell Carter Jr out of Duke with their first selection in the first round and then Boise State forward Chandler Hutchison with the 22nd overall pick.

 A native of Atlanta, Georgia, Carter played one season with the Blue Devils, averaging 13.5 points and 9.1 rebounds per game.
 He provides the Bulls a versatile forward that can play at a number of spots on the floor, a trait which Paxson said after the regular season that he was looking at out of a draft pick.